gl1tterbomb/gl1tterbomb/README.md

 Before you INT;

-★.1.
-No DNI needed!
-Doubles? uhh, Depends?
+★.1. *thinks* Doubles? uhh, Depends?
 I don't know if it counts, but we won't INT unless you're a friend of ours, sorry 😞.
 We don't mind if any of our friends have the same kins as mei 👍.\ -- Mou

  2. I need more Booster Gold fans or any DC/Marvel fans plsss ;-;